allfed/LosingIndustryCropYields/README.md

 This requires installing pip.
 See https://pip.pypa.io/en/stable/installation/ for installation instructions.

 One must run the following command in order for import commands to work between the python files (for any of the files in src/ or from scripts/ to run properly!):

 ```
 pip install -e .
 ```

-If that doesn't work, *try re-running the command again.*
+If any errors occur, *try re-running the command again*, this will probably fix them.

 ### Dependency management with Poetry